15Wanderer/Haskell/README.md

 # Haskell
-##This is my Part C git assignment
+-This is my Part C git assignment-